 The Collections tab allows you to set constraints for a group of objects you have defined as a collection with the Tcl command.
-For details, see Creating and Using SCOPE Collections, on page 141 of the User Guide.
+For details, see Creating and Using SCOPE Collections, on page 148 of the User Guide.

-Enable Name Command Comment
+Enabled Collection Name Command Command Arguments Comment

 1

 2

 3

+4

+- ╺

-Collections
+Collections Í

-Field Description Name Enter the collection name.
-Command Select a collection creation command from the drop-down menu.
-See Collection Commands, on page 117 for descriptions of the commands.
-Command Arguments Specify the Tcl syntax for the constraint you want to apply to the collection.
-Comment Enter comments that are included in the constraints file.
+FieldDescriptionEnableEnables the row.NameEnter the collection name.CommandSelect a collection creation command from the drop-down menu.
+See Collection Commands, on page 169 for descriptions of the commands.CommentEnter comments that are included in the constraints file.